uliw/esbmtk/docs/manual/manual-4.rst

     M.Oxygen.d_scale="\u2030"
     M.Oxygen.O2.scale_to="umol"

-see the :py:class:`esbmtk.esbmtk.Species()` and :py:class:`esbmtk.esbmtk.Element()` definitions for a full list of implemented properties.
+see the :py:class:`esbmtk.esbmtk.SpeciesProperties()` and :py:class:`esbmtk.esbmtk.ElementProperties()` definitions for a full list of implemented properties.

-Adding custom Species definitions
+Adding custom SpeciesProperties definitions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To add a new species follow the examples in the ``species_definitions.py`` source code file.
 Provided you loaded ``Oxygen`` in the model definition, defining a new species instance for dissolved oxygen would look like this

 .. code:: ipython

-    from esbmtk import Species
+    from esbmtk import SpeciesProperties
-    Species(
+    SpeciesProperties(
         name="O2aq",
         element=M.Oxygen,
         display_as=r"[O$_{2}$]$_{aq}$",